 The Dispatcher - an interesting novella from Scalzi

-Murder has gone from being only a crime to also being a tool used for good by licensed Dispatchers.
+Murder has gone from being a crime to also being a tool used for good by licensed Dispatchers.
 If someone is about to undergo some risky surgery then a Dispatcher will be standing by just in case things don't go well.
-The Dispatcher's role is to intentionally murder the patient to prevent an accidental death because most likely that means saving their life.
-Tony Valdez is such a Dispatcher who suddenly finds himself involved in a missing person police case when one of his fellow Dispatchers goes missing.
+The Dispatcher's role is to intentionally murder the patient to prevent an accidental death because that most likely means saving their life.
+Tony Valdez is just such a Dispatcher and he suddenly finds himself involved in a missing person police case when one of his fellow Dispatchers goes missing.

 Despite the fact that this short story lacks his usual sense of humor, John Scalzi is able to grab your attention and keep it as he explores the concept of using murder as a tool for good.
 Of course it does leave you wanting more but it is still one of the better novellas that I have read.
-For audiobook fans, Zachary Quinto does an excellent job as narrator and delivers this material quite well.
-If you need a quick filler read or listen then you can't go wrong with The Dispatcher.
+For audiobook fans, Zachary Quinto does an excellent job as narrator and he delivers this material quite well.
+If you need a quick filler read (or listen) then you can't go wrong with The Dispatcher.
 It certainly leaves you wishing it was a full length novel.